ERITREA – The Trip

 Immigration.
 I presented my LOI provided by Teketse, paid $70 cash and got my full-page visa.
 Teketse was waiting for me and drove me to my hotel.
 His fee was $70 but I gave him $100 for his immeasurable help.

 I walked 2 blocks down to the main street and ate at The Spaghetti and Pizza House.
 The pizza was good but relatively expensive at 190 EN ($13) including a coke.
-I paid with dollars and got change in EN at 15 EN/US$.
+I paid with dollars and got a change in EN at 15 EN/US$.

 ON Africa Pension